• Proposed

 Population and Trends

-Grifola frondosa is a well-known species forming large and conspicuous fruit bodies that are usually searched for on old trees and hardly can be overlooked.
-Typically the fungus occurs at only one or a few trees per site (e.g. genetic distinct mycelial individuals).
+Grifola frondosa is a well-known species forming large and conspicuous fruit bodies atthe base of old trees.
+Its is much searched and can hardly can be overlooked.
+If present, the fungus typically occur at one or a few trees per site, on average estimated as three trees with one genetic individual each.

 Population Trend: Decreasing